Overview of the Compute Service

 Storage for Compute Instances

-- Block Volume: Lets you dynamically provision and manage block volumes that you can attach to one or more Compute instances.
+- Block Volume: Lets you dynamically provision and manage block volumes that you can attach to one or more compute instances.
 See Overview of Block Volume for more information.
-For steps to attach block volumes to Compute instances, see Attaching a Volume and Attaching a Volume to Multiple Instances.
+For steps to attach block volumes to compute instances, see Attaching a Block Volume to an Instance and Attaching a Volume to Multiple Instances.

 Limits on Compute Resources